Login

 Put your yarn skein around the wine rack.
 Duct tape the wine rack to the lazy susan while holding it taut against the yarn skein.
 Make sure the tape is placed in opposite directions, at least 4 pieces, or it will collapse inward.
 The weight of the rack will keep it from falling over.

 Then hold your turkey baster in your left hand and wrap the yarn around with your right, first perpendicular until you’ve got a good two layers of wraps, then at a 45° angle, with the wraps 1/4” apart, slowing twisting the baster with your left hand.
-I used this tutorial to learn how to use the turkey baster as a nostepinne.
+I used this tutorial to learn how to use the turkey baster as a nostepinne, the old-fashioned winder.

 15 minutes later and I had wound my first cake!